Former Michigan gymnast says doctor assaulted him in 1969

 Black said he was inspired to speak publicly after reading about Tad DeLuca, the wrestler who sparked an investigation when he told the university in 2018 what Anderson did to him in the 1970s.

-“I wasn't going to let him walk out on that limb all by himself,” Black said.
+“I wasn't going to let him walk out on that limb all by himself,” Black said of DeLuca.

 Allegations and investigations of sexual abuse by sports doctors have lately occurred at other universities, including Michigan State, Ohio State and Minnesota.